isathar/Blender_UE4_VectorFieldEditor/README.md

 - Enabling the display of velocity lines on large fields will slow things down.

-- Remember, the higher the amount of particles you are simulating, the more memory and processing power will be needed.
+- The higher the amount of particles you are simulating, the more memory and processing power will be needed.
-	- baking particle transforms for a very dense (64base +) vector field can take a while.
+	- baking particle transforms for a very dense (>64x64x64) vector field can take a while.

 The usual disclaimers apply, i.e. don't blame me if anything breaks :D (it shouldn't...
 I'm just covering myself)